-PRC Governmental, Political, Economic and Related Considerations

-For over a decade, the PRC government has been reforming the economic and political systems of the PRC.
-Whilst these reforms may continue, many of the reforms are unprecedented or experimental and may be refined or changed.
+PRC Governmental, Political, Economic and Related Considerations For over a decade, the PRC government has been reforming the economic and political systems of the PRC.
+Whilst these reforms may continue, many of the reforme are unpresented or experimental and may be refined or of the reforms are unprecedented or experimental and may be refined or changed.
 Political, economic and social factors could also lead to further adjustments to the reform measures.
 The Subfunds could be adversely affected by adjustments in the PRC's state plans, political, economic and social conditions, changes in the policies of the PRC government such as changes in laws and regulations (or the interpretation thereof), measures which may be introduced to control inflation, changes in investor sentiment (both in the PRC and globally), changes in the rate or method of taxation, imposition of additional restrictions on currency conversion, the availability and cost of credit, market liquidity and the imposition of additional import restrictions.